tvpollet/tvpollet.github.io/outline_statistics_mres.course-11-9web.md

 Similarly, I will not cover other software packages (e.g., AMOS, MLWin, Gephi, [JASP](https://jasp-stats.org/)) but again feel free to ask me about those.

-## Bring your PC / Macbook to class!
+## Bring your Laptop / Macbook to class!
-* Rstudio is available on the PCs but you will benefit if you have it on your on machine!
+* Rstudio is available on the PCs in class but you will benefit if you have it on your on machine!
 I would encourage you to install this **before** the first class.
 * Install [RStudio desktop](https://www.rstudio.com/products/rstudio/download/) and [R](https://cran.r-project.org/).
-More detailed [How to]([How to guide](https://rstudio-education.github.io/hopr/starting.html)) and/or step 1 and 2 from [here](https://swirlstats.com/students.html)
+Follow [this](https://rstudio-education.github.io/hopr/starting.html) or look at step 1 and 2 from [here](https://swirlstats.com/students.html)
 * I expect you to turn off email, messaging, etc. and **only** be engaged with classroom materials. (#no9gag)

 ## Contact.